-Chances are, if you’re a car owner, you’ve heard of oil consumption.
-You might even know that it’s bad for your engine.
-But what is oil consumption, exactly?
 Oil consumption is when the engine oil enters the combustion chamber, and is burned off rather than returned to the oil pan for further lubrication.
-Small amounts of oil consumption is common.
+Small amounts of oil consumption are common.
 However, if your car has lost significant amounts of oil before the next oil change, then this is an indication of excessive oil consumption.
-If ignored, excessive oil consumption will do major damage to the vehicles engine.
+If ignored, excessive oil consumption can lead to serious engine damage.

-In this post, we’ll answer the most commonly asked questions and more about oil consumption.
+In this guide, we’ll answer the most commonly asked questions and more about oil consumption.
 We’ll also help you determine whether or not your car has a problem with oil consumption.
-So read on to learn everything you need to know about this serious issue!

 When is Oil Consumption a Problem?

 The issue of oil consumption is something that can be quite frustrating for car owners.
 More often than not, manufacturers don’t provide uniform guidance on this issue.
-As a general rule however, if an engine requires a quart of oil every 3,000 miles or less, that could be a sign of excessive oil consumption.
-This level of oil consumption is a problem that will damage valve guides, piston rings or even cause catastrophic engine failure.

 What Causes Oil Consumption?